M268816/power-repo/OEE Algorithm.md

 );
 ```

 OEE2 is calculated as the sum of the unit output / the constraint goal.
-It is calculated into a 100 base percentile and rounded to the nearest thousandth.
+It is converted to a percentile and rounded to the nearest thousandth.

 ``` c#
 OEE2: